talamortis/reward-system/README.md

 # Reward System

-This is a module for [AzerothCore](http://www.azerothcore.org) that adds some duel reset features.
+This is a module for [AzerothCore](http://www.azerothcore.org) that adds items for players that have stayed logged in the x amount of time.

 Current features: